 The Celestial Brush

-Over the course of the game, you collect 16 brush techniques, granted to you by Ammy's peers and fellow gods.
+Over the course of the game, players collect 16 brush techniques, granted to them by Ammy's peers and fellow gods.
 Most serve multiple functions, as not only do they help Ammy explore the world and get past obstacles, but they can also be used in battle:

 - Sunrise: Amaterasu's innate ability, this technique allows her to summon the sun, turning night back to day.
 Triggered by painting a circle in the sky.